 Once the architecture and resilience questions are covered, teams want to know what day-to-day operations look like.

-Infrahub Community and Enterprise share the same core engine, the same data model, and the same APIs.
-Many teams start with Community — building their schema, integrating data sources, developing Generators, and validating workflows in a lab or early production environment.
-When the time comes to scale up, moving to Enterprise is seamless.
-It’s the same platform.
-Your schema, your data, your integrations, your Generators — everything carries over with no data loss, no migration tooling, and no re-architecture.
+Infrahub Community and Enterprise editions share the core engine, data model, and APIs.
+Many teams start with Community, building their schema, integrating data sources, developing Generators, and validating workflows in a lab or early production environment.
+When the time comes to scale up, moving to Enterprise is seamless since it’s the same platform.
+Your schema, data, integrations, Generators — everything carries over with no data loss, no migration tooling, and no re-architecture.
 You pick up exactly where you left off, with Enterprise capabilities enabled on top.

-Enterprise extends Infrahub with clustering for high availability, horizontal scaling for concurrent reads from build pipelines, advanced database tuning for larger datasets, workflow-based approval processes for change governance, and SLA-backed support.
-For organisations operating at scale with production uptime requirements, these are the capabilities that make the architecture viable.
+The Enterprise edition extends Infrahub with clustering for high availability, horizontal scaling for concurrent reads from build pipelines, advanced database tuning for larger datasets, workflow-based approval processes for change governance, and SLA-backed support.
+For organizations operating at scale with production uptime requirements, these are the capabilities that make the architecture viable.
 A full breakdown of what each edition includes is available in the Community vs. Enterprise comparison.

 OpsMill also offers an optional dedicated Solutions Architecture engagement—covering deployment planning, performance tuning, and operational procedures—that can be added to any Enterprise licence.
 It’s the fastest path from architecture planning to production confidence.